 This guide is subject to review and amendments.
-This version was last amended on 26 May 2023.
-Previous versions are available on request.
+This version was last amended on 4 April 2024.

 Overview

 The Global Talent visa is available for professional artists and artistic practitioners to live and work in the UK, and benefit from and contribute to UK cultural life.